 Many of us work on a computer, phone, or tablet all day every single day.
-Whether you’re at the office, at home, or at school, you’re probably using one of these devices most of your day.
-While we hear that we should put down our smartphones or step away from the computer, sometimes we don’t have a choice if it’s related to work or school.
+Whether you’re at the office, at home, or school, you probably use one of these devices most of your day.
+While we know that we need to put down our smartphones or step away from the computer, sometimes we don’t have a choice.
 However, it’s still important to protect your eyes against computer strain.
-In this article, we will discuss what happens to your eyes when you stare at screens too long and ways to protect your eyes against computer strain.
+In this article, we discuss ways to protect your eyes against computer strain.

 What’s So Bad About Computer Screens?